-A welcoming, helpful approach is key to career guidance at The Institute of Education.
+A welcoming, helpful approach is key to guidance at The Institute of Education.

 Our aim is to ensure all students are studying to their individual strengths and on a pathway that will help them unlock their full potential.
 We dedicate as much time as each student needs to make informed decisions about subject choice for the Leaving Certificate, and guide and support them through the process of gathering information, considering their options and completing the necessary applications for third-level.